 Researchers have made advances in developing more functional, "greener" solar cells with low-cost halide perovskite materials.
 They have made low-bandgap perovskite solar cells with 15% power conversion efficiency and have a reduced lead content.

-Their findings are reported in the Journal of the
+Their findings are reported in the Journal of the American Chemical Society.

 Researchers, who have been hoping that one day they would be able to replace silicon-based photovoltaic cells that are quite expensive and require tremendous energy to make, have now turned to a mixture of organic-inorganic lead halide perovskite materials that can be produced at a reduced cost with less energy compared to silicon-based materials.

 In the past few years, the efficiency of perovskite materials has increased rapidly.
 However, to improve the efficiency further, two sub-cells have to be stacked with the top one displaying a wide bandgap and the bottom showing a low bandgap in order to develop a tandem cell.